 - Priority routing (priority_and_weight_load_balancer.rb): This script routes calls according to a priority setting of matching routes.
 Each route has its own priority setting (if not, taken from the outgoing call's NAP priority).
 The [:priority] field column needs to be added in the routes and NAPs page.
-A smaller [:prio] value has more priority.
+A smaller [:priority] value has more priority.
 If more than 1 route matches, the route with the lowest NAP priority will be selected first.
 Routes with the same priority will be randomly ordered using the "weight" column so load is distributed among routes with same priority.

 - ASR routing (asr_routing.rb): This script routes calls according to the ASR values of the destination naps.
 This kind of routing will try to improve overall system ASR by always using the best NAPs.
 It will also improve client perception by cleanly dropping calls that would almost certainly fail anyway.